Virtualization-projects/panamax-ui-wiki/Kubernetes-Adapter.md

 This template describes two services and their corresponding configuration (note that some of the metadata you typically find in Panamax templates like `description` and `category` has been stripped out of this example for the sake of brevity).

 For this template, there are three Kubernetes artifacts that will be created: two Pods and one Service (note that the use of the word "service" tends to get overloaded quite a bit -- whenever you see Service with a capital 'S', know that we're talking specifically about a Kubernetes Service).
 There will be on pod created for each of the services described in the template.
-First the pod for the WordPress service:
+First the Pod for the WordPress service:

     {
       "id": "wp-pod",